Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 I'd be bloody chock full of it.

-But I play a much smaller role in this show being made than the people we're about to
+But I play a much smaller role in this show being made than the people we're about to thank

-to be involved in this section of show.
+they get to be involved in this section of show.

-I think it's fact quote or question.
+I think it's a fact quote or question.

 Actually, it has a jingle.